Mental Health Therapy with the Autistic Client

 This training is designed specifically for clinicians to build their knowledge, skills, and confidence in providing therapy to autistic clients within the mental health setting.

-There are 4 parts to this training in addition to an introduction.
-Each part includes about 6 hours of pre-recorded virtual content.
-Total instructional hours will be 30 hours with the addition of optional monthly clinicial application sessions.
+There are 4 parts to this on-demand training in addition to an introduction.
+Each part includes about 6 hours of pre-recorded virtual content, with an overall total of 30 hours of content.

 This clinical training focuses on identifying DSM-5 mental health diagnoses in autistic clients and how to adapt mental health therapy to effectively support autistic clients.
 An introductory course begins with foundational concepts of autistic neurology (thinking style and way of handling information) as well as trauma and life stressors autistic individuals often experience.
 The next section covers the history of the autism diagnosis with implications for today, establishing successful client sessions, setting up the environment, and determining appropriate therapeutic goals.
 The remaining parts of the course cover topics such as differential diagnosis of autistic attributes from comorbid DSM disorders, adapting therapeutic modalities for autistic neurology, and implementing therapy against the backdrop of concepts learned in previous sections.
 Many case examples will be highlighted along with practical information on helpful assessment tools.
 The trainers will explore techniques considered to be evidenced-based practices through a neuro-affirming lens and how they can be used in mental health therapy with autistic clients.